walberbeltrame/thoaded/swift/README.md

 ```

 ## Compatibility
-Thoulded supports all environments that are [Swift 5](https://swift.org).
+Thoaded supports all environments that are [Swift 5](https://swift.org).